element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `public_baseurl`

 *(string|null)* The public-facing base URL that clients use to access this Homeserver (not including _matrix/...).
-This is the same URL a user might enter into the “Custom Homeserver URL” field on their client.
+This is the same URL a user might enter into the "Custom Homeserver URL" field on their client.
 If you use Synapse with a reverse proxy, this should be the URL to reach Synapse via the proxy.
-Otherwise, it should be the URL to reach Synapse’s client HTTP listener (see [`listeners`](#listeners) below).
+Otherwise, it should be the URL to reach Synapse's client HTTP listener (see [`listeners`](#listeners) below).

 If unset or null, `https://<server_name>/` is used.